Updated: 4 days ago

 I make theatre using my own resources.
-I come up with an idea, rehearse it, find a suitable platform and then sell tickets how ever I can.
-I have no regular team, I've never used a set, sound or costume designer and I generally operate the lights myself.
+I come up with an idea, rehearse it, find a suitable platform and then sell tickets however I can.
+I have no regular team, I've never used a set, sound or costume designer (yet) and I generally operate the lights myself.
 I write, produce, improvise, teach and choreograph.
-I’m also quite deft at finding cheap props from Amazon and can make trailers, posters and gifs; plus I know how to remove red wine from a costume: use white wine.
+I’m also quite deft at finding cheap props online and can make trailers, posters and gifs; plus I know how to remove red wine from a costume: use white wine.

 I'm not rich and don’t come from money (can you tell?), and I don't possess the urge to climb a career ladder either, nor become a prolific artist and curiously I've never applied for public funding.
 I just make theatre.
 In a room.
 Any room.
 I theatricalise my idea and put it in front of an audience.
 For the most part my work manifests on a live platform, others may end up online, or like now as an article.

 Sounds professional, eh?
 Well it is.
 So who am I?
 Well, I’m definitely not 'fringe' as this is used as a reductive term these days (be honest) by the misinformed to appropriate actors who must surely be aiming for The Centre.
 Nor am I commercial.
-No. I am an independent Theatremaker (sorry David Hare).
-And you won't have heard of me.
-Because I don't exist.
+No. I am an independent Theatremaker.
+And you won't have heard of me because I don't exist.
 At least not under the regular terminology of director, producer, actor or writer as they don't really represent my skills set anymore so I rarely use them.

-In the same way the Actor-Manager morphed into the Director, The Theatremaker is actually a concentrated version of the desires of the actor, an aggregation; and this seismic evolution/revolution was born from our exclusion from too parties, for when we should be the hosts, we have been appointed as the caterers.
-But now we roam freely, ignoring these imaginary firewalls; and not only have we found a new voice, we've also discovered that the Theatre itself needed us to change before it too became a pre-packaged circus by self-appointed lion tamers.
+In the same way the Actor-Manager morphed into the Director, The Theatremaker is actually a concentrated version of the desires of the actor - an aggregation, and this seismic evolution/revolution was born from our exclusion from too parties for when we should be the hosts, we have been appointed as the caterers.
+But now The Theatremaker roams freely, ignoring these (mostly) imaginary firewalls and not only have we found a new voice, we've also discovered that the Theatre itself needed us to change before it too became a pre-packaged circus by self-appointed lion tamers.

 Now we no longer spend our days waiting for permission to cross the rubicon to that utopian centre.
 No. We have walked off down the road and created our own industry; and us Jill and Jack of all trades are fast becoming the majority.